How to identify & flag spam or fraudulent leads

 - Messages with exceptionally poor grammar.

-- Event planners who ask to pay you upfront with a large amount and request a check from you for the difference (this one is a BIG red flag).
+- Event planners who ask to pay you upfront with a large amount and request a check from you for the difference (this is a BIG red flag - never pay money for a gig).

 - Inquiries with an invalid phone number.
 A simple test is to call the phone number if provided.
 If it’s a generic answering system, a disconnected number, or a wrong number be VERY cautious.